Khanhduong123/AI-Enhanced-for-Improved-Athletic-Performance-and-Customized-Rehabilitation/backend_capstone/MONGODB_SCHEMA.md

    - Doctors can only see data for patients assigned to them

 2. **Data Encryption**:
-   - Passwords hashed for security
+   - Passwords hashed using SHA-256
    - Environment variables for sensitive configuration

 ## Design Decisions